simplesamlphp/simplesamlphp/docs/simplesamlphp-translation.md

   * when the term is not translated into the *current selected language*, and
   * when the translation file is not available at all.

 The name of the definition file is `BASENAME.definition.json`, where the term is referred to like this: `{MODULENAME:BASENAME:TERM}`.
-The file MUST be placed in the followng location: `modules/MODULENAME/dictionaries/BASENAME.definition.json`.
+The file MUST be placed in the following location: `modules/MODULENAME/dictionaries/BASENAME.definition.json`.

-The content of the defintion file is a *JSON encoded array* of `term => definition`, where definition is an array with an required `en` index for the english translation, and the value is the English text.
+The content of the definition file is a *JSON encoded array* of `term => definition`, where definition is an array with an required `en` index for the english translation, and the value is the English text.

 Here is an example of a definition file with three terms: